 There is, then, a world of difference between the sort of thing a scholar can know and the sort of thing a journalist can know.
 Likewise, there is a big difference between what you can learn from a scholar and what you can learn from a journalist.
 The catch is that it may take four years to understand what a scholar is trying to tell you, while a journalist is telling you something you can learn over your morning coffee.
 The catch, there, of course is that there’s no guarantee that it’ll still be true tomorrow.

-And this bring me to last point I want to make in this post.
+And this brings me to last point I want to make in this post.
 A scholar’s knowledge is by definition corrigible.
-What scholars and students know is subject to constant criticism and correction, it is part of larger “text” that is forever being updated and revised.
+What scholars and students know is subject to constant criticism and correction; it is part of a larger “text” that is forever being updated and revised.
 That means that the beliefs we hold contain within them the possibility of correction.
 We know not just what is the case, but what would change our minds.
 And these critical standards are shared by the community so that it all happens in an orderly fashion.

 At university, then, you don’t learn things you are expected to believe the rest of your life.
 You acquire beliefs along with the critical apparatus you need to adjust them in the face of experience.
 It’s not so much what you believe that matters but the way you hold your beliefs.
 It’s not the proposition but your intellectual posture that counts.
-Once you’ve learned something “for academic purposes” you’re set up learn other things in the same way.
+Once you’ve learned something “for academic purposes” you’re set up to learn other things in the same way.
 Scholars are “knowledgeable” in the sense that they are “able to know” things.
 That’s an important part of their value to society.